Skip to main content

 Norwegian Immunisation Registry SYSVAK

-The Norwegian Immunisation Registry SYSVAK maintains an overview of the vaccination status of the individual and vaccination coverage in Norway.
+The Norwegian Immunisation Registry SYSVAK maintains an overview of the individual vaccination statuses and vaccination coverage in Norway.